-Figure 3.
-The expected (dashed) and observed (solid) 95% CL_s limits on a true diphoton signal (the (11) topology in our notation, black curves and Brazilian bands) and on a signal with two photon jets, each consisting of two photons (the (22) topology, red curves).
+Fig. 4 The expected (dashed) and observed (solid) 95 % CLs limits on a true diphoton signal (the (11) topology in our notation, black curves and Brazilian bands) and on a signal with two photon jets, each consisting of two photons (the (22) topology, red curves).
+To derive the observed limits, we have assumed that the η distributions of the data and the conversion ratios follow the predictions from Monte Carlo simulations.
 We show results for an integrated luminosity of 3.2 fb-1, corresponding to the data published in [1], and for an integrated luminosity of 300 fb-1.
-The Brazilian bands were obtained using the CL_s method [29, 30] as implemented in ROOT.
-The blue contours show the discrimination power between the (11) and (22) scenarios, defined here as the confidence level at which the (11) hypothesis can be rejected if the signal in the data consists of (22) photon jets.
+The Brazilian bands were obtained using the CLs method [31,32] as implemented in ROOT.
+The blue contours show the discrimination power between the (11) and (22) scenarios, defined here as the confidence level at which the (11) hypothesis can be rejected if the signal in the data consists of (22) photon jets many parameters, in particular on the distribution of material in the inner detector and on the efficiency for reconstructing tracks starting away from the beam axis.
+A full detector simulation is needed to determine this but a key ingredient is a knowledge of the radial dependence of the conversion probability $p^{\rm conv}$ .
+In the following we outline two simplified approaches.